Anindya-Karmaker/Advanced_chromatogram_analyzer/README.md

 ## 🚀 Key Features

+-   **Smart Data Import:**
--   **Direct ÄKTA Import:** Natively parses tab-delimited `.txt` or `.csv` files from GE Unicorn software.
+    -   **ÄKTA Native Support:** Parses tab-delimited `.txt` or `.csv` files from GE Unicorn software, automatically extracting units and variable names.
+    -   **Baseline Correction:** Automatically detects negative UV values upon import and offers to offset the baseline to zero.
--   **Custom Data Import:** A flexible wizard to import data from any generic CSV or Excel (`.xlsx`, `.xls`) file by mapping columns.
+    -   **Custom Import Wizard:** Map columns from generic CSV or Excel (`.xlsx`, `.xls`) files.
--   **Save & Load Sessions:** Save your entire analysis state—including data, annotations, and all settings—into a single `.json` file.
-Load a session file to resume your work exactly where you left off.
+-   **Session Management:** Save your entire analysis state—including data, annotations, integration bounds, and visual settings—into a single `.json` file to resume work later.
 -   **Interactive Multi-Axis Plotting:**
-    -   Visualize multiple variables on a single plot, each with its own y-axis.
+    -   Visualize multiple variables on a single plot with synchronized axes.
+    -   **Auto-scaling Baseline:** The "UV (Baseline Corrected)" axis automatically synchronizes with the main UV axis for accurate comparison.
-    -   Full control over line color, thickness, style, and custom labels, with changes reflected instantly.
+    -   Full control over line color, thickness, style, and labels.
-    -   Zoom and pan capabilities, with a double-click to autoscale and reset the view.
--   **Advanced Peak Analysis:**
+-   **Advanced Peak Analysis & Integration:**
-    -   Visually select an integration range.
+    -   **Net Area Calculation:** Toggle **"Use UV-Baseline Corrected Data"** to calculate the area *between* the raw UV signal and the baseline signal.
+    -   **Visual Integration:** Toggle **"Show Region"** to visually shade the specific area being integrated with customizable colors.
     -   Automatically calculates **Peak Area**, **Volume**, **Asymmetry Factor (As)**, and **HETP**.
-    -   Calculations update in real-time as you adjust the integration range.
--   **Rich Annotations & Styling:**
+-   **Rich Annotations:**
-    -   **Fraction Management:** Automatically import, manually add, edit, or remove fractions.
+    -   **Fraction Management:** Automatically import or manually add/edit fraction markers.
-    -   **Fraction Styling:** Customize the color, thickness, and line style (`solid`, `dot`, etc.) of fraction markers directly from the main control panel.
-    -   **Label Regions:** Create colored, labeled regions (e.g., "Load", "Wash", "Elution") to clearly annotate different phases of the chromatogram.
+    -   **Label Regions:** Highlight specific phases (e.g., "Load", "Elution") with colored background regions.
--   **Protein Concentration Calculator:** Uses the integrated peak area and Beer-Lambert law parameters to estimate the total protein amount in milligrams.
+-   **Protein Concentration Calculator:** Uses the integrated net peak area and Beer-Lambert law parameters to estimate total protein amount (mg).
--   **Publication-Ready Exporting:**
+-   **Publication-Ready Styling:**
+    -   **Professional Axis Styling:** Enable and customize **Minor Ticks** for both X and Y axes.
-    -   **High-Resolution PNG:** Save the plot as a PNG at **1x, 2x, or 3x resolution**.
+    -   **High-Res Export:** Save plots as PNGs at up to 3x resolution.
-    -   **Full Font & Style Customization:** A dedicated modal to control the chart title, font family, sizes, line heights, label rotation, and element offsets.
-    -   **Copy to Clipboard:** Instantly copy the plot for pasting into presentations or lab notebooks.
+    -   **Fine-Grained Control:** Adjust font sizes, line heights, legend positions, and label rotation via a dedicated settings panel.
 -   **100% Client-Side:** Your data is processed locally in your browser.
 Nothing is ever uploaded to a server, ensuring complete data privacy.

 ## ⚙️ How to Use